TomSarling/Second_year_Labs/README.md

-4. Is approximating the 2-body problem in 2d with Runge-kutta equation to the 4TH order of h, it allows you: to pick celestial bodies using classes to orbit, pick an option to orbit the moon and return to earth setting  RK4(-6.8e6, 0, 0, -10720, ...) in moon_and_back() and lets you see the orbit of the current iss . , It has room for improvement but is reasonably fine.
+4. Is approximating the 2-body problem in 2d with Runge-kutta equation to the 4TH order of h, it allows you: to pick celestial bodies using classes to orbit, pick an option to orbit the moon and return to earth setting  RK4(-6.8e6, 0, 0, -10720, ...) in moon_and_back() and lets you see the orbit of the current iss . , It has room for improvement and func pick your bodies isnt too useful, I would recommend figuring out some distances and velocities that do something interesting before using